gwpy/pyomicron/docs/utilities/merge.rst

-Merging teigger files
+Merging trigger files
 #####################

-In order to not end up with millions of small ``.root``, ``.hdf5``, and ``.xml`` files each representing a small chunk of processed time, the ``omicron-process`` workflow will merge contiguous files together using the following command-line utilities:
+In order to not end up with millions of small ``.root``, ``.hdf5``, and ``.xml`` files each representing a small chunk of processed time, the ``omicron-process`` workflow will merge contiguous files together using the ``omicron-merge-with-gaps`` command line utility.
+The purpose of this control utility is to detect any gaps in the expected list trigger files.
+The gaps are data dependent failures of Omicron to process one of the short time intervals.

+``omicron-merge-with-gaps`` uses the following command-line utilities to merge te contiguous trigger files:

 +------------+-----------+-------------------------------------------------+
 | File type  | Extension | Program                                         |